Get insider access

 3. Best Mid-Range Air Purifier

 If you want the added peace of mind that comes with a HEPA-rated unit, the Winix 5500-2 is an excellent alternative that provides similar performance.
-The main differences between the two lie under the skin, with the Winix having a particle ionizer that you can turn on and off; these devices are intended to cause smaller airborne particles to clump together and fall to the ground, where you can clean them up later, but they also produce ozone as a byproduct, which can irritate your lungs with prolonged exposure.
-However, the Winix isn't Wi-Fi enabled, so you can't operate it while you're away from home.
+The main differences between the two lie under the skin, with the Winix having a particle ionizer that you can turn on and off; these devices cause smaller airborne particles to clump together and fall to the ground, where you can clean them up later.
+However, they also produce ozone as a byproduct, which can irritate your lungs with prolonged exposure — if that's a big enough downside for you, you can always turn off the Winix's ionizer.
+The Winix isn't Wi-Fi enabled, so you can't operate it while you're away from home.

 See our review